Current Studies

 In the study, you would be asked to log your regular eating habits for 2 weeks, while we share tips about healthy sleep and goal-setting with you.
 Then, we would assign you to follow either Time-Restricted Eating or the Mediterranean Diet.
 At this point, we would share initial instructions and tips to follow your food plan, and you would continue to receive more tips about healthy eating and sleep throughout the 8 weeks of following the plan.
 Throughout this time, we’d have you log your food daily, in order to see how the food plans are working for you.
 Multiple times throughout the study, we would ask you to take paid surveys or interviews so that we can track how things are going.

-This study will start in November 2023.
+This study will start in May 2024.
 We hope you will be interested in working with us.
-If you are interested in participating in this study, please fill out the following survey: Healthy Lifestyles in Bipolar Disorder- Interest Form
+If you are interested in participating in this study, please fill out the following survey:

 Please feel free to also join our participant registry to be contacted if you may be a good fit for future studies.